Rbbt-Workflows/structure/doc/methods.md

 The `annotate_residues_*` methods take a TSV file with proteins as keys (in `Ensembl Protein ID` format), and lists of positions in the sequence as values.
-It then traverses the file annotating those residues that fall over features annotated in the corresponding databases: UniProt, Appris, and COSMIC.
+It then traverses the file annotating those residues that fall over features annotated in the corresponding databases: UniProt, COSMIC, Appris, and InterPro.

 UniProt features are extracted from their corresponding UniProt entries. `Ensembl Protein ID` codes are translated to `UniProt/SwissProt Accession`, the